KChidiak/alx-system_engineering-devops/0x00-shell_basics/README.md

-Thi directory contains:
+This directory contains:
-- A script which that prints the absolute path name of the current working directory
+> 0-current_working_directory script which that prints the absolute path name of the current working directory
+> 1-lisit script that displays the contents of your current directory